What funding is available to all providers offering early education to meet the needs of children with SEND

 The funding we pay:

-The Disability Access Fund provides an additional £910 each year to help early years providers make adjustments to their settings that support disabled children.
-It’s available to all children who get DLA and go to an EY childcare provider for free education entitlement.
+The Disability Access Fund provides an additional £938 each year to help early years providers adjust their settings that support disabled children.
+It’s available to all children who get DLA and go to an EY childcare provider for their free education entitlement.

 The Disability Access Fund information sheet (pdf, 217KB) tells you how to claim this funding.